mcrowson/predict-kiva/README.md

 partners understand the risk involved with specific loans.

 ## Install
 You'll need a few things to run the script.
-This was built using Python 2.7 and a local instance of Mongo (get verion).
+This was built using Python 2.7 and a local instance of Mongo 2.6.3.

 * Download the JSON data snapshot from kiva: http://s3.kiva.org/snapshots/kiva_ds_json.zip
 * Checkout the code: 'git clone git://github.com/mcrowson/predict-kiva.git'